 Mr. Baird, as a member of the Directors Advisory Council of the New York City/Long Island Division of M&T Bank, received an annual retainer of \$15,000 and a fee of \$1,750 for each meeting he attended.
 Mr. Cunningham, as Chairman of the Directors Advisory Council of the Hudson Valley Division of M&T Bank, received a fee of \$1,000 for each meeting he attended.
 Mr. Geisel, as Chairman of the Directors Advisory Council of the Baltimore-Washington Division of M&T Bank, received a fee of \$300 for each meeting he attended.
 Mr. Grossi, as a member of the Directors Advisory Council of the Baltimore-Washington Division of M&T Bank, received a fee of \$300 for each meeting he attended.
-Mr. Sadler is Chairman of the Wilmington Trust, N.A.
-Florida Advisory Council but does not receive fees for attending these meetings.
-All directors of M&T Bank are entitled to reimbursement for travel expenses incidental to their attendance at meetings.
+Effective April 1, 2017, Mr. Sadler, as Chairman of the Wilmington Trust, N.A.
+Florida Advisory Council, received a fee of \$2,000 for each meeting he attended.